redsanket/spark/external/oozie/guide/auth.rst

    // Web service call to the external web service via proxy.
    // This example assumes a production cluster in gq1 and uses corresponding proxy.
-   // Refer http://twiki.corp.yahoo.com/view/Grid/HttpProxyNodeList for the different proxy urls.
+   // Refer to https://yo/httpproxy for the different proxy urls.
    InetSocketAddress inet = new InetSocketAddress("httpproxy-prod.blue.ygrid.yahoo.com", 4080);
    Proxy proxy = new Proxy(Type.HTTP, inet);
    URL url = new URL(<<external web service url>>);